hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

 ### Wires

 Wires are the construct on which data flows between components.
-Each component can have zero or more input wires ( restrictions apply based on the concurrency of the task scheduler) and one or more output wires.
+Each component can have zero or more input wires (restrictions apply based on the concurrency of the task scheduler) and one or more output wires.
 Components that do not produce any data have an output void of type `Void`.
-Wires are strongly types to the data they transport.
+Wires are strongly typed to the data they transport.
 Wires of the same type can be "soldered" or connected to determine the flow of data between components.

 ### Task Schedulers